huntingcodes-001/GeoLocation/README.md

-Geolocation Tracker is a versatile application designed for web-based _____ to capture and log the geographical locations of visitors in real-time.
+Geolocation Tracker is a versatile application designed for web-based analytics to capture and log the geographical locations of visitors in real-time.

 Key Features:-